YoujiaZhang/SigmaCCS/README.md

 - ofile : Path to save ccs prediction values

 ## Usage
-The example codes for usage is included in the Usage.ipynb
+The example codes for usage is included in the test.ipynb